Professor Elise Bant

 Professor Bant is a Professorial Fellow at The University of Melbourne and Professor of Private Law and Commercial Regulation at The University of Western Australia.
 She holds joint bachelor degrees in Arts and Law (hons) from the University of Western Australia.
 She also holds the degrees of Bachelor of Civil Laws with distinction and Doctor of Philosophy from the University of Oxford, where she was a Clarendon scholar.
-Elise practised in commercial litigation with national law firm Freehills before joining The University of Western Australia Law School.
+Professor Bant practised in commercial litigation with national law firm Freehills before joining The University of Western Australia Law School.
 She subsequently taught at Oxford and was a visiting scholar in Portugal, before joining Melbourne Law School in 2008.
-Elise is the Co-convenor (with Professor Andrew Robertson) of the Obligations Group at MLS and a former Associate Dean of the Melbourne Juris Doctor degree.
+Professor Bant was the Co-convenor (with Professor Matthew Harding and Professor Andrew Robertson) of the Obligations Group at MLS from 2009-2019 and a former Associate Dean of the Melbourne Juris Doctor degree.
 She re-joined UWA Law School in 2020.
 Professor Bant was appointed a Fellow of the Australian Academy of Law in 2019.

 - PhD Robyn Honey, Undue Influence, commenced 2013